 At the Envirothon competition, students test their knowledge under the supervision of environmental instructors.
 Students use teamwork to develop creative solutions to environmental problems.

-Indiana Envirothon appreciates the support of the following sponsors of our 2018 Competition.
+Thank you to our 2019 sponsors!
+Indiana Envirothon appreciates the support of the following sponsors of our 2019 Competition.
 This support helps make the Indiana contest a quality event for high school students across the state.

-Congratulation to 2018 INDIANA STATE ENVIROTHON WINNER: Rossville – Hannah
+2019 INDIANA STATE ENVIROTHON WINNER: Rossville FFA